mrjeevs/Shortcuts/SpotifyShuffle/README.md

 It utilizes the Spotify API to initiate playback on your device, as there are no built-in Spotify actions in the Shortcuts app.
 You can also disable shuffle mode in the shortcut if you prefer to listen to your album/playlist in the specified order.

+**NOTES**:
-It's important to note that this shortcut does not access any Spotify profile data related to your liked artists/albums/playlists.
-If you want to listen to it, you need to add it to the shortcut.
+- _This shortcut does not access any Spotify profile data related to your liked artists/albums/playlists.
+If you want to listen to it, you need to add it to the shortcut_.
+- _Your device needs to be unlocked for the shortcut to run_.

 ## Benefits

+-   Set up an automation with this shortcut!
+For example, a CarPlay automation that seamlessly auto-plays music when you hop into your vehicle.
 -   Indecisive moments?
 Let the shortcut decide!
 Allow it to choose from your added music, when you're unsure, creating a delightful surprise every time.
 -   If you're in the mood only for a certain artist, album, or playlist, simply add only that to the shortcut and enjoy it on repeat!
 -   Easily update your music list on the fly.
 Whether you discover a new favorite or want to remove an old one, the shortcut lets you customize your music rotation easily.
--   Set up an automation with this shortcut!
-For example, a CarPlay automation that seamlessly auto-plays music when you hop into your vehicle.

 ## Prerequisites